johankraft/DevAlertDemoSTM32L475/README.md

 ## Two Core Dump Formats

 This project has been extended to support two core dump formats, both CrashCatcher and the Zephyr core dump format, here called "zdump".
-The Zephyr core dump format can be used with any RTOS and supports several processor types.
+The Zephyr core dump format can be used with any RTOS (FreeRTOS in this case) and it supports several processor types.
 CrashCatcher only supports Arm Cortex-M.

 To select what core dump format to use, use the DEMO_CFG_USE_ZEPHYR_CORE_DUMP_FORMAT setting in config_files/dfm_demo_config.h.